Nicole215/hiking/README.md

 ![Screenshot 2024-08-29 195800](https://github.com/user-attachments/assets/6446e3e9-09e7-469c-9100-a7b693279983)

 ### Manual Testing
-- During coding I continually tested each function whether it was working correct and leading to the expected next funtion.
+- During coding I continually tested each function whether it was working correct and leading to the expected next function.
 - While testing I entered the correct and the bad choices.
 - I also tested several invalid inputs to see if it always gives the correct error message.
 - After deploying I did the same testing in the Code Institute's Heroku Termial.